 Adjustability is key when dialing in a supportive fit; this is where the Shefit Flex Sports Bra shines.

 The Shefit line uses their patented “Zip.
 Cinch.
 Lift.” system to customize the support to each wearer’s needs.
 The design provides a high level of support using both compression and encapsulation.
 The straps, with Velcro adjustment points, can be worn in a cross-back or more traditional H configuration, and they lift and compress exactly where you need it, eliminating bounce without restricting breathing or range of motion.
 The zip in the front makes it easy to take this bra on and off.
 Seamless cups and four-way stretch fabric keep you secure and allow the bra to move with you.
-Though the bra is billed as medium support, our testers found it had more than enough support for running.
+Though the SheFit calls it a medium support bra, our testers found it had more than enough running support.

 The bra’s sizing ranges from extra small to 6Luxe, accommodating cup sizes from A to I. To ensure you get the best fit possible, Shefit offers virtual fitting consultations and text, email, or phone support to help customers find the proper size and fit.
 While bras catering to larger breasts tend to be a bit more cumbersome to get on and off, this bra is not tricky to get on or clasp.
 The bra is also on the more stylish end of the spectrum among bras made for large breasts, which often sacrifice looks for function.